 Planning trip to Venice Italy?
 Read more: TOP 15 Things to do in VENICE Italy – The most romantic Italian city!

 This is a metropolis city, and it can be found in the northern Lombardy region.
 Known as the global capital for fashion and design, this is the place to be if you want to be seen in the latest clothes and accessories.
-It’s all about high-end food and clothes, making it a major attraction for those who want to experience the finer things in life.
+Start your day with delicious Italian breakfast in Milan and go shopping! 🙂 It’s all about high-end food and clothes, making it a major attraction for those who want to experience the finer things in life.

 Even so, it has a rich history and is host to some of the most gorgeous buildings in the city, including the di Milano Cathedral and the Santa Maria della Grazie covenant, where da Vinci’s ‘The Last Supper’ is displayed with pride.
-We couldn’t forget to shout out Milan as one of the best places to visit in Italy, could we? 😉
+We couldn’t forget to shout out Milan as one of the best places to visit in Italy, could we?
+Whether you do one day Milan itinerary or escape for a weekend getaway, Milan is a fantastic place to visit in Italy 🙂

 A very unique places to visit in Italy!